 - Post-traumatic stress disorder (PTSD): which involves intense distress, nightmares, panic attacks, and/or other symptoms following a traumatic event.
 PTSD can be treated with cognitive processing therapy (CPT), eye movement desensitization and reprocessing (EMDR), exposure therapy, stress inoculation training (SIT), and more.

 - Phobias, which involve severe anxiety or terror when confronted with the object of one’s fear.
 Phobias can be treated with psychotherapy and exposure therapy, among other treatments.

 - Separation anxiety, which involves distress at the thought of being separated from your family or loved ones.
 Can be treated with psychotherapy and/or family therapy.

 - Social anxiety disorder, which involves distress in social situations and can lead to isolation and avoidance.
 It treated with CBT and/or psychotherapy.

 - Panic disorder, which can involve being overwhelmed by anxiety to the point where you begin hyperventilating or experience other adverse physical symptoms.
 It can be treated with psychotherapy and/or medications.

 Find Help for Your Anxiety with a Thriveworks Therapist in Boulder, CO

 You can reach out to the Thriveworks office in Boulder, CO right now and be talking to your exceptional anxiety therapist as early as tomorrow.
 We can schedule your appointment in as few as 24-48 hours.
 At Thriveworks, our mental health providers are all licensed and top-rated so you can trust that you’re getting the best help available.
-Call us today to find out more about our unparalleled enrollment benefits, and get started on your path to health and happiness.
+Call us today to find out more about our unparalleled membership benefits, and get started on your path to health and happiness.